DeepSourceCorp/good-first-issue/README.md

 - Create a new pull-request.
 Please add the link to the issues page of the repository in the PR description.
 Once the pull request is merged, the changes will be live on [goodfirstissue.dev](https://goodfirstissue.dev/).

-We hangout in [DeepSource's User Group on Slack](https://deepsourceusers.slack.com).
-Feel free to ping us in the `#good-first-issue` channel. 🙌🏼
+We hangout in our [Discord server](https://deepsource.io/discord).
+Stop by to say hi! 🙌🏼